JDoelger/InfluenzaFitnessInference/notes/notes.md

 - read manuscript draft and make small edits
 - sent draft with intro, model, inference, discussion sections to A and M

+# log May 4 (coding and meet Mehran)
+- worked on tidying up code putting blocks of code into functions
+- met Mehran shortly, where he gave me comments on the manuscript

 # To Do :